keeratifts/keeratifts.github.io/index.md

 ## Education
 ### Graduate School of Information Science and Engineering, Ritsumeikan University, Japan (2020-2022)
+* **Thesis**: Safe Adaptive Coverage Control of Multi-Agent Systems
-* Thesis: Research in coverage control, pattern generation, and collision avoidance on the multi-UAV system.
+* Research in coverage control, pattern generation, and collision avoidance on the multi-UAV system.
 * Modeling the control strategy of the multi-robot system for area coverage problem.
 ### Department of Mechatronics and Automation Engineering, King Mongkut's Institute of Technology Ladkrabang, Thailand (2016-2020)
 * Project in developed an IoT-based locker system with a mobile application.
 Integrating IoT technologies to transform traditional lockers into smart lockers.